MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 - In general, create separate subnets for Training and Scoring, and use the Training subnet for all private endpoints.
 Create private endpoints for the Storage account, Key Vault, and Container Registry.

-- Number of IP addresses.
-Compute instances need one private IP each.
+- Number of IP addresses: Compute instances need one private IP each.
 Compute clusters needs one private IP per node.
 AKS clusters need many private IP addresses, which are described in [Plan IP addressing for your AKS cluster](/azure/aks/configure-azure-cni#plan-ip-addressing-for-your-cluster).
 A separate subnet for at least AKS helps prevent IP address exhaustion.

 - The compute resources in the Training and Scoring subnets need access to the Storage account, Key Vault, and Container Registry.

--

 - For your Machine Learning workspace default storage, you need two private endpoints, one for Azure Blob storage, and another for Azure File storage.
 The workspace and Storage private endpoints should be in the same subnet if you use Azure Machine Learning studio.